Hemal Kanzaria, MD

 |Johnson and Johnson Foundation||2011||Yale/Stanford Global Health Scholar|

 |UCSF||2011||CTSI Resident Research Award|

 |UCSF Medical Alumni Association||2008||Academic Excellence Award|

-Hemal Kanzaria, MD MS is an Assistant Professor of Emergency Medicine at the University of California, San Francisco (UCSF).
-Dr. Kanzaria practices clinically at San Francisco General Hospital (SFGH), where he teaches housestaff and helps direct emergency department lean improvement efforts.
-He is the Director of Complex Care Analytics for the San Francisco Health Network (SFHN), where he is part of a multidisciplinary team to improve whole-person care for frequent users of emergent/urgent medical, behavioral, and social services.
-Dr. Kanzaria is also an Adjunct scientist at RAND Health and affiliated with the Center for Innovation in Access and Quality at SFGH, where his research and policy work focuses on methods to increase the delivery of high-value health care.
+Hemal Kanzaria, MD MSc is an Assistant Professor of Emergency Medicine at the University of California, San Francisco (UCSF).
+Dr. Kanzaria practices clinically at Zuckerberg San Francisco General (ZSFG), where he helps direct emergency department (ED) lean improvement efforts.
+He is the Director of Complex Care Analytics for the San Francisco Health Network (SFHN), the public health delivery system in San Francisco County.
+He championed the successful implementation of ED Information Exchange across SFHN, and currently leads a multidisciplinary team to improve whole-person care for frequent users of emergent/urgent medical, behavioral, and social services.
+Dr. Kanzaria is also an Adjunct scientist at RAND Health and affiliated with the Center for Innovation in Access and Quality at SFGH, where his research and policy work focuses the delivery of high-value health care.
 Prior to his current appointment, Dr. Kanzaria was a Robert Wood Johnson Clinical Scholar at UCLA.
 He completed his medical degree and residency at UCSF-SFGH, during which time he founded Remedy at UCSF to recover unused medical supplies for socially responsible redistribution.
 The organization has provided medical equipment to underserved communities both locally and globally, and has been instrumental in several disaster relief efforts.

 Health systems improvement